 It is entirely focused on your cash return based on the cash invested.
 Do not confuse cash on cash return for return on investment (ROI) or return on equity (ROE).
 Cash on cash returns are far easier to calculate, but they explain a different story to the investor than other return calculations.

-Cash on cash return does not include any appreciation, depreciation, equity pay down, or other things that are have real effects on your net worth.
+Cash on cash return does not include any appreciation, depreciation, equity pay down, or other things that have real effects on your net worth.

 Cash on Cash return example #1